-Overview You can define the HDLC physical channels for the card by using the dagchan tool to read a channel configuration file and then create each of the channels defined in that file. dagchan is one of the standard tools shipped with your Endace software.
+You can define the HDLC physical channels for the card by using the dagchan tool to read a channel configuration file and then create each of the channels defined in that file.
+Dagchan is one of the standard tools shipped with your Endace software.

 Note: To use dagchan to configure HDLC channels you must have either the HDLC firmware or the mixed firmware loaded on the card.

 You can create a channel configuration file using any common text editor such as Notepad, VI Editor, Emacs etc.

-By default dagchan deletes all existing channel definitions on the card, ar then creates the new channel definitions.
+By default dagchan deletes all existing channel definitions on the card, and then creates the new channel definitions.
 Use this option if you are configuring a new card or if you want to remove all existing definitions.
-I card you are configuring has existing channel definitions that you want to retain, just add new definitions by using the "-r" option in the command
+If the card you are configuring has existing channel definitions that you want to retain, just add new definitions by using the "-r" option in the command line.

+Configuration File

-Configuration You can use the configuration file to do the following:
+You can use the configuration file to do the following:

-File • Configure HDLC channel connection characteristics,

-• Enable/disable RAW Rx,

-• Designate channels to either receive or transmit.
+- Configure HDLC channel connection characteristics, - Enable/disable RAW Rx. - Designate channels to either receive or transmit.

 Note: The type of connections shown in the configuration file reflect the data that is present on the network to which you are connected.
 Please ensure you understand the type of connection you wish to monitor before beginning to configure the interfaces.

 Each line in the configuration file represents a different command.
-Each by a sequence of one or more numbers as shown in the examples later chapter.
+Each command begins with a letter which designates the connection type, followed by a sequence of one or more numbers as shown in the examples later in this chapter.
 The following letters are valid

-• 'c' = timeslot connection,
+- 'c' = timeslot connection,

-• 'd' = delete connection,
+- 'd' = delete connection,

-• 'h' = hyper-channel connection,
+- 'h' = hyper-channel connection,

-• 'l' = line connection,
+- 'l' = line connection,

-• 'r' = RAW line connection,
+- 'r' = RAW line connection,

-• 's' = sub-channel connection,
+- 's' = sub-channel connection,

-• 'lr' = RAW line connection,
+- 'lr' = RAW line connection,

-• 'hr' = RAW hyper-channel connection,
+- 'hr' = RAW hyper-channel connection,

-• 'sr' = RAW sub-channel connection,
+- 'sr' = RAW sub-channel connection,

-• 'cr' = RAW channel connection.
+- 'cr' = RAW channel connection.